-Wenge pens or other dark woods, should the wood be left natural or treated?.
-Wood naturally beautiful and preference to select pieces for colour, grain, or figure in these pen designs or any other wooden crafts.
+Wenge pens should the wood be left natural or treated?
+Wood is naturally beautiful and preference to select pieces for colour, grain, or figure in these pen designs or any other wooden crafts.
 Sometimes though this is not always possible such as on this fountain pen.

 Wooden Box Design

-The craft fair display needs to be tough with all the knocks but these wood boxes stand up well.
+The craft fair display needs to be tough with all the knocks, but these wooden boxes stand up well.

 Buying Wood For Pens

-Buying pen blanks online can sometimes hit and miss as the timber may be cut for yield and not to show the best figure.
-If the grain runs along the length of the pen and not on a 15-degree, bias, when polishing the pen, it will be almost black.
-Wenge can be a good substitute for Ebony such as on this Wenge sierra pen.
+Buying pen blanks online can be hit and miss as the timber may be cut for yield and not to show the best figure.
+If the grain runs along the length of the pen and not on a 15-degree, bias, when polished, the pen, will be almost black.
+Wenge can be a good substitute for Ebony, such as on this Wenge Sierra pen.